awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ## Authorizing access to the Data API<a name="data-api.access"></a>

-A user must be authorized to access the Data API\.
-You can authorize a user to access the Data API by adding the `AmazonRDSDataFullAccess` policy, a predefined AWS Identity and Access Management \(IAM\) policy, to that user\.
+Users can invoke Data API operations only if they are authorized to do so\.
+You can give a user permission to use the Data API by attaching an AWS Identity and Access Management \(IAM\) policy that defines their privileges\.
+You can also attach the policy to a role if you're using IAM roles\.
+An AWS managed policy, `AmazonRDSDataFullAccess`, includes permissions for the RDS Data API\.

-You can also create an IAM policy that grants access to the Data API\.
-After you create the policy, add it to each user that requires access to the Data API\.
+ The `AmazonRDSDataFullAccess` policy also includes permissions for the user to get the value of a secret from AWS Secrets Manager\.
+Users need to use Secrets Manager to store secrets that they can use in their calls to the Data API\.
+Using secrets means that users don't need to include database credentials for the resources that they target in their calls to the Data API\.
+The Data API transparently calls Secrets Manager, which allows \(or denies\) the user's request for the secret\.
+For information about setting up secrets to use with the Data API, see [Storing database credentials in AWS Secrets Manager](#data-api.secrets)\.

+ The `AmazonRDSDataFullAccess` policy provides complete access \(through the Data API\) to resources\.
+You can narrow the scope by defining your own policies that specify the Amazon Resource Name \(ARN\) of a resource\.

-The following policy provides the minimum required permissions for a user to access the Data API\.
+For example, the following policy shows an example of the minimum required permissions for a user to access the Data API for the DB cluster identified by its ARN\.
+The policy includes the needed permissions to access Secrets Manager and get authorization to the DB instance for the user\.

 ```
 {